 This story was featured in the Milwaukee Journal Sentinel.

 U.S. Senator Tammy Baldwin announced a new bill on April 3 that would help reduce cases of infant abuse in the United States.
-This bill — the Early Detection to Stop Infant Abuse and Prevent Fatalities Act — is inspired by and based on the work of Lynn Sheets, MD, medical director of child advocacy and protective services at Children’s Hospital of Wisconsin.
+This bill — the Early Detection to Stop Infant Abuse and Prevent Fatalities Act — is inspired by and based on the work of Lynn Sheets, MD, medical director of child advocacy and protective services at Children’s Wisconsin.
 Dr. Sheets, who is a national leader in child abuse prevention, has been working with Senator Baldwin for the last several months on crafting the bill.

 This bill would: